2022 Ontario QSO Party Rules (revised 25 Feb 2022)

 Ontario fixed stations also claim 1 multiplier point for

-each Canadian province/territory, U.S. state and DXCC country worked
+each Canadian province/territory, U.S. state (plus District of Columbia) and DXCC country worked

 sum of multipliers worked from each different location.